libremfg/rhize-docs/content/get-started/introduction.md

 - **Manufacturing knowledge graph**.

   All data that Rhize collects, whether from sensors or from an ERP, is contextual and interconnected.
-Rather than a relational database, Rhize uses a graph structure, where any node can be traversed from any other.
+Rather than a relational database, Rhize uses a graph database, where any node can link to any other, and users can query any data combination, without requiring complex joins.

-  The graph database unlocks new possibilities for manufacturing analysis and data science, especially when used as a source to train deep-learning models.
+  The graph database unlocks new possibilities for manufacturing analysis and data science.
+  For example, you can use it to find anomalies in a segment across many sites, or as a data source to train deep-learning models.

 - **Real-time monitoring and alerts**.